Blood pressure and stroke

 What if I have high blood pressure?

-High blood pressure is serious but can treated.
+High blood pressure is serious but can be treated.
 Sometimes, lifestyle changes around a better diet or more exercise will help.
 Obviously cutting out tobacco products will benefit you, as will keeping your alcohol intake low.
 Your doctor can also help with medicine to address the issue.

 What causes high blood pressure?